 Nestled amid the San Bernardino Mountains at an elevation of 7,200 feet, Green Valley Lake is perhaps one of the Inland Empire’s best-kept secrets.
 This “hidden gem” is a small human-made lake covering just nine acres and does not allow motorized boats, making it a perfect spot for swimming and fishing.

 And because the lake is fed by rain and snow and has no year-round river flowing in or out of it, there is no worry of floating downstream, making it safer for the entire family.

-Created as the result of the Green Valley Dam in 1926, the lake can be used for any outdoor recreation like swimming, kayaking or taking the kids out for a spin on the peddle boats.
-But it is most popular for fishing.
+Created as the result of the Green Valley Dam in 1926, the lake can be used for any outdoor recreation like swimming, kayaking, or taking the kids out for a spin on the paddle boats.
+But it is most famous for fishing.

 Places to eat at Green Valley Lake.
 The choice is the Lake Inn or the Malt Shop The Inn offers Pizza, wine, beer, full breakfast, lunch, and a tasty dinner menu.